14 Unique Movie Theatres in Auckland That Make Watching Movies Way Better!

 We could never forget about our favourite island in the Hauraki Gulf, and thankfully movie buffs are now able to catch a flick without heading into the city.

-A quirky 50 seat venue filled with comfy sofas donated by the community, the Waiheke Island Community Cinema is a charitable trust governed powered by mostly volunteers, screening more than twenty screenings each week.
-They show a bit of everything from arthouse and documentaries, to the Met Opéra and recent blockbusters.
+A quirky 50-seat venue filled with comfy sofas donated by the community, the Waiheke Island Community Cinema is a charitable trust governed powered by mostly volunteers, screening more than twenty screenings each week.
+They show a bit of everything from arthouse and documentaries to the Met Opéra and recent blockbusters.